Shiromani Akali Dal: Ideology

 Shiromani Akali Dal's main goals are the protection of Sikh rights, Punjab's waters, and opposition to the Sutlej Yamuna link canal.

 1996 Moga Conference

 In 1996, at a historic conference in Moga, Shiromani Akali Dal adopted a moderate Punjabi agenda and shifted party headquarters from Amritsar to Chandigarh.

-Shiromani Akali Dal (Punar Surjit)

-On August 11, 2025, the breakaway faction of Shiromani Akali Dal was solidified as a separate political group through the unanimous election of former Jathedar of the Akal Takht, Giani Harpreet Singh, as the President of the faction.
-Bibi Satwant Kaur, the daughter of Sikh martyr, 'Bhai' Amrik Singh, was declared as the chairperson of the Panthic Council.
-This breakaway faction of Shiromani Akali Dal included multiple prominent leaders, such as Prem Singh Chandumajra, Bibi Jagir Kaur, Parminder Singh Dhindsa, and sitting MLA Manpreet Singh Ayali.

-The early platform of this political group encompassed plans to address the issues of Shiromani Gurdwara Parbandhak Committee elections, the release of Sikh political prisoners, and justice regarding Guru Granth Sahib desecration.
-Giani Harpreet Singh stated that the faction will attempt to get the faction registered by ECI as the official 'Shiromani Akali Dal'.

 Party Presidents

 Following is the list of presidents of the party as given on the party website.